Super

 series and the cool "anime-esk" look of Street

-when they're on fire (or turns into Zangief if they're T. Hawk)...
+when they're set on fire (or they turn into Zangief if they're T. Hawk)...

 ~TFG